Oasis Of Art

 Step back in time while exploring the destination’s treasure trove of midcentury modern architecture and design.
 Greater Palm Springs is home to some of the most iconic buildings designed by renowned architects like Albert Frey, Donald Wexler, John Lautner, and E. Stewart Williams.

-You can experience midcentury modernism through guided architecture tours, at the Palm Springs Art Museum Architecture and Design Center, or during Modernism Week, an 11-day celebration featuring home tours, informative talks, and nightly parties.
+You can experience midcentury modernism through guided architecture tours, at the Palm Springs Art Museum Architecture and Design Center, or during Modernism Week, a multi-day celebration featuring home tours, informative talks, and nightly parties.